MikeyBigs/KlipperScreen/README.md

 # KlipperScreen With Modfied shutdown.py

-Channged the shutdown button to power off a power device setup in moonraker.conf and printer.cfg.
+Changed the shutdown button to power off a power device setup in moonraker.conf and printer.cfg.

 Example Using for BBT Manta M8P with CB1
 ```